88 Comments

 Additional record check for US, Canadian and Australian citizens

-If you are a citizen of the US, Canada or Australia, an additional criminal record check from the federal police body of your home country (for example, the FBI) is required.
-For this, the above-mentioned international money order is needed.
-This check has nothing to do with issuing the ficha de canje necessary for your visa application at Migraciones and the approval of your visa; if something serious comes up, your record is tagged, and you might be detained as soon as you leave the country.
+If you are a citizen of the US, Canada, or Australia, an additional criminal record check from the federal police authority of your home country (for example, the FBI) is required.
+For this, the international money order mentioned above is needed.
+This check is not related to issuing the Ficha de canje required for your visa application at Migraciones or to the approval of your visa.
+Instead, if something serious appears on your record, it will be flagged, and you could be detained when leaving the country.

 Be aware, that Interpol asks you to send an envelope with your documents to the FBI (for US citizens), the RCMP (for Canadian citizens) or the AFP (for Australian citizens).
 A few of our readers, who applied for the Ficha at an Interpol office in the provinces, were sent to the postal office nearby during the appointment and had to return with the receipt before getting their Ficha.

-Additionally, getting the results back may take many weeks or even months and the criminal record check you get does not meet the criminal record check requirements from Migraciones and does not have an Apostille on it.
-So, waiting to get this check back and use it for the "Antecedentes" requirement to apply for a residence visa is not recommended and additionally counterproductive as you most probably will run out of time on your stay as a tourist before you get the document and have it sent abroad and returned with Apostille.
+Additionally, receiving the results can take many weeks or even months, and the criminal record check you receive does not meet the requirements set by Migraciones.
+It does not come with an Apostille either.
+Therefore, waiting for this document and trying to use it as the “Antecedentes” required for a residence visa application is not recommended and usually counterproductive, as you will most likely run out of time on your tourist stay before the document is issued, apostilled abroad, and returned to Peru.

-So, better come prepared to Peru bringing your criminal record check already with you (you still will need the money order and the additional check for Interpol) or, if you are already in Peru, apply for it on your own.
-You can find more information about the necessary criminal record check and how to get it in our article "International document corresponding to the Antecedentes policiales, penales and judiciales in Peru".
+It is therefore best to come to Peru already prepared, bringing your criminal record check with Apostille from home or - if you are already in Peru - apply for it independently.
+You can find more information about the required criminal record check and how to obtain it in our article “International document corresponding to the Antecedentes policiales, penales y judiciales in Peru.”

 One of the requirements to apply for a resident visa in Peru or to change your visa type, for example from a work visa to a permanent resident visa...